MorphiaOrg/morphia-upgrade-testing/README.md

 # Morphia Upgrade Testing
 This project exists to automatically run the [openrewrite](https://docs.openrewrite.org/) recipe to assist when upgrading from 2.x to the upcoming 3.0 release.
 Failures in the actions are likely and most likely indicate areas that need to have a recipe written to migrate.
 Not every change can be automated so failures are likely a permanent issue.

 ### Testing your own project
-The initial two projects supported here are the tests from the morphia 2.x branch and a personal project that also uses morphia.
 If you have a project that you would like to include in these runs to see how far off the upgrade process is, please file a pull request with the information listed below.

 Each project needs a folder in .github/projects.
 The bare minimum require is a file called `git` that contains the git repository url